Join us on Facebook for course updates, test-taking tips, and discount opportunities on course registration and materials!

 DeeDee Williams is an educator with a diverse background.
 She received her Bachelors and Masters Degrees from the University of Florida with a focus in Specific Learning Disabilities and Mental Retardation supported by a minor in Psychology and Elementary Education.
 She is state certified in both Severe Learning Disabilities and K-12 Math.
 Beyond her education, she taught for almost ten years followed by 15 years in the Educational Sales industry.
 Currently, she is a private tutor with a commitment to helping students and teachers reach their full potential.
 (Instructs FTCE General Knowledge, FTCE Professional and FTCE Comprehensive Courses.)

 The Core Mathematical Concepts for Students is designed to familiarize you with the basic math concepts that are tested in the GRE, GMAT, and SAT.
 These exercises are designed to reacquaint you with concepts that you may not have seen for some time.
-These tutorials help you practice the different types of problems for each math concept, and the different ways each concept is used.
-There is also an answer key for you to use when you are done with each exercise so that you can check your answers.
+These pdf-based worksheets assist you practice in the various types of problems for each math concept area, and the different ways each concept is used.
+There is also an Answer Key for you to use to check your work.

 All of these files are in PDF format.
 If you need to download Adobe Reader please visit the Adobe Reader website.

 You can find free practice exams from the official testing organizations for the following:

 Contact Us | Frequently Asked Questions | Transfer and Refund Policy | Special Notes

 University of Central Florida